centrahq/api-documentation/source/guides/cms/custom-attributes.md

      - Mapped/Dynamic
      - Set class of the textarea: ``'class' => 'double'``

+   * - ``readonly``
+     - .. figure:: images/attribute-readonly.png
+     - Dynamic
+     - Allows a field without the ability to edit it.
+Used for showing up IDs or things that should not be changed.

    * - ``boolean``
      - .. figure:: images/attribute-boolean.png
      - Mapped/Dynamic